Conference: Adapting to Changing Skill Needs

 What are the skills most in shortage in your country?
 What occupations use those skills the most?
 The OECD Skills for Jobs Indicators provide information about skills shortages and surpluses across countries.
 Also see what occupations are more in demand in your country.
 Explore the visualisation by clicking on the banner below:

-The Conference, hosted by OECD, marks the end of the project on ‘Adapting to Changing Skill Needs’, conducted within the Employment, Labour and Social Affairs Directorate and supported by the JPMorgan Chase Foundation.
-This event will showcase the main output of the project, the OECD Skills for Jobs Indicators – a cross-country database providing detailed information about the skill needs of the labour markets in all EU countries and South Africa.
-The event will be interactive and centred on the policy relevance and potential use of skill needs indicators to steer the planning and provision of education, lifelong learning and on-the-job training.
-It will also provide an opportunity for the discussion of best practice to address skill shortages and mismatch among key stakeholders.
+The Conference, hosted by OECD, marked the end of the project on ‘Adapting to Changing Skill Needs’, conducted within the Employment, Labour and Social Affairs Directorate and supported by the JPMorgan Chase Foundation.
+This event showcased the main output of the project, the OECD Skills for Jobs Indicators – a cross-country database providing detailed information about the skill needs of the labour markets in all EU countries and South Africa.
+The event was interactive and centred on the policy relevance and potential use of skill needs indicators to steer the planning and provision of education, lifelong learning and on-the-job training.
+It also provided an opportunity for the discussion of best practice to address skill shortages and mismatch among key stakeholders.

-The event will bring together about 100 key stakeholders and practitioners in the area of skills assessment and management.
+The event brought together about 100 key stakeholders and practitioners in the area of skills assessment and management.
 Including, policy makers, employers, unions, training providers and academics.
-A particularly prominent role will be given to the views of those in charge of employment and education policies, employers, recruitment firms, public and private training providers, as well as social partners.
-Invitations are also being sent to over 35 delegations comprising of OECD Member States and close partners, OECD staff working on skills-related issues, and representative of other key international organisations.
-Participants will discuss the relevance of the OECD Skills for Jobs database, present illustrative practices and discuss remaining knowledge gaps to develop a roadmap going forward.
+A particularly prominent role was given to the views of those in charge of employment and education policies, employers, recruitment firms, public and private training providers, as well as social partners.
+Invitations were also sent to over 35 delegations comprising of OECD Member States and close partners, OECD staff working on skills-related issues, and representative of other key international organisations.
+Participants discussed the relevance of the OECD Skills for Jobs database, present illustrative practices and discuss remaining knowledge gaps to develop a roadmap going forward.

-The conference will take place at the OECD Conference Center, Room CC1.
+The conference took place at the OECD Conference Centre, Room CC1.

 Aims and objectives:

-This event will provide a high-level forum for the presentation and discussion of:
+This event provided a high-level forum for the presentation and discussion of:

 (1) How skill needs data can inform policy making and on-the-job training provision;